 What directions does the grain run on the two sections?
 Make a mental note of the grain direction so you can slice it across the grain when the time comes.

 A large food grade container six inches deep and with a lid is what you

 need for marinating brisket.
 The closer the container matches the length

 and width of the brisket, the less marinade you'll need to make.

-With most of the dry rub recipes you'll find here at BBQ-FYI.COM, use
+With most of the dry rub recipes you'll find here, use

 about 1/4 cup per brisket.
 Use more on a really big one, less on a